GusPietrasanta/auto-repair-shop-management/README.md

 ## Roadmap

-- [ ] Set up the project structure and database schema.
+- [x] Set up the project structure and database schema.
-- [ ] Enable users to book appointments.
+- [x] Enable users to book appointments.
 - [ ] Allow users to access car reports history.
-- [ ] Implement managers' ability to assign job cars/inspections to mechanics.
+- [ ] Implement managers' ability to assign job cards/inspections to mechanics.
 - [ ] Implement mechanics' ability to perform car inspections and complete reports.
 - [ ] Enable mechanics to post messages to the message board.
 - [ ] Implement managers' ability to search, view, and update customers and their cars.